 White, on the other hand, conveys peace, simplicity, and spaciousness.
 It can provide a crisp finish to almost any paint job by adding sharp contrast to the wall color.
 Used throughout a room, it can give the illusion that the space is bigger than its physical dimensions.

 “Color psychology should play a role when selecting an interior paint scheme, but it’s only one factor to consider,” says Zimmer.
 “Personal color preference should be given at least as much weight.

 “No one will spend more time in your home than you will,” says Zimmer, “so it’s important to paint with those colors that are personal favorites.

-Choose colors that you love, and you won't go wrong."
+When choosing paint colors that you love, you won’t go wrong.”

-For an affordable remodeling trick that will also improve your mood, choose to paint your interior rooms in colors that speak to you in a positive way.
-Who knew you'd be using psychology the next time you pick up a paint roller?
+An affordable remodeling trick that will also improve your mood is choosing paint colors for interior rooms that speak to you in a positive way.
+Who knew you’d be using psychology the next time you pick up a paint roller?